Fanja SC: History

 Fanja SC was founded in 1970 and registered in the very next year in 1971.
-The club has an illustrious history with a total of eight Omani League titles to their name.
-The club's best years were in the 1970s and the 1980s, but the death of the club owner HRH Sayyid Sami adversely affected the club and after that for the next 20 years, Fanja failed to receive even one trophy.
-Their come back was from 2010 where they started winning trophies every season, most recent achievement was in 2014 when they won the 2013–14 Sultan Qaboos Cup for the record 9th time in a 2–0 win over Al-Nahda Club.
-It took more than two decades - 23 years to be precise - for Fanja SC to regain the most coveted and prestigious football title in Oman, the Sultan Qaboos Cup.
+The club has a total of eight Omani League titles to their name.
+The club achieved the greatest success in the 1970s and the 1980s, but the death of the club owner HRH Sayyid Sami adversely affected the club and after that for the next 20 years, Fanja did not win any trophies.
+Fanja had a return to success in 2010 where they started winning trophies every season, their most recent achievement was in 2014 when they won the 2013–14 Sultan Qaboos Cup for the record 9th time in a 2–0 win over Al-Nahda Club.
+After two decades, Fanja SC regained the most coveted and prestigious football title in Oman, the Sultan Qaboos Cup.

 Fanja Club (Fanja), nicknamed "The King", is one of the most popular and successful clubs in the Sultanate of Oman.
 The club is not only a popular club in Oman, but also in the wider Gulf Cooperation Council as well as in other Arab and African countries.

 The club was founded in 1973, and has always been supportive of the difference of football in Oman.
 Fanja was the first Omani club to win an international tournament.
 It was the 1989 Gulf Club Champions Cup, later named GCC Champions League.
 Fanja defeated Al-Muharraq SC of Bahrain in a penalty shootout after the match had ended 1–1 in the normal time.
 Fanja has appeared four times in the same tournament.

 Despite the difficulties suffered by the club in the recent years, Fanja maintained their record by winning the first and the only GCC Cup for Oman while also winning 8 Sultan Qaboos Cups.
 The club also won the GCC Club Championship (U-17) twice—1995 in the KSA and 1997 in Qatar and only two other clubs in the Gulf have been able to achieve this.

 Fanja has always been one of the major contributors to the Omani national team.
 Many players of Fanja have appeared in different international and GCC tournaments.